rayzamgh/portfolioVue/README.md

-# jojoapp
+# Personal Web Portfolio at www.rayzamahendra.xyz

-> My scrumtrulescent Nuxt.js project
+> Made with Nuxt JS and Vue

 ## Build Setup